awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-general.md

 ## Using Finder in macOS to bundle an application revision can cause deployments to fail<a name="troubleshooting-bundle-with-finder"></a>

 Deployments might fail if you use the Finder graphical user interface \(GUI\) application on a Mac to bundle \(zip\) an AppSpec file and related files and scripts into an application revision archive \(\.zip\) file\.
 This is because Finder creates an intermediate `__MACOSX` folder in the \.zip file and places component files into it\.
-AWS CodeDeploy cannot find the component files, so the deployment fails\.
+CodeDeploy cannot find the component files, so the deployment fails\.

 To address this issue, we recommend you use the AWS CLI to call the [push](https://docs.aws.amazon.com/cli/latest/reference/deploy/push.html) command, which zips the component files into the expected structure\.
 Alternatively, you can use Terminal instead of the GUI to zip the component files\.
 Terminal does not create an intermediate `__MACOSX` folder\.